 2. Inspired Overland

 Inspired Overland has a tent on the market right now that’s, well super lightweight but don’t confuse that with the “Superlight”.
-It weighs in at only 87lbs and kind of changes the game in terms of what’s actually being provided with a tent for an ultra-light price.
-This tent comes with everything you need.
-Not only is it lightweight but it’s very well made and comes with a telescoping ladder, a weatherproof rainfly, internal gas struts, a super plush 1.5″ memory foam mattress, boot bags, and internal storage pockets galore.
+This tent comes with everything you need; a telescoping ladder, a weatherproof rainfly, internal gas struts, a super plush 1.5″ memory foam mattress, boot bags, and internal storage pockets galore.
 The zipper-enclosed weather-resistant PVC cover keeps the tent protected from the elements while offering a very efficient opening/closing process.

 This tent is the definition of feature-packed and it comes at an impressive price… only $1500.
 That includes everything, all the accessories you need.